-Genevieve LeBaron is Senior Lecturer in Politics attached to both the Department of Politics and SPERI at the University of Sheffield.
+Genevieve LeBaron is a Senior Lecturer in Politics attached to both the Department of Politics and SPERI at the University of Sheffield.
 She is also Co-Chair of Yale University’s Modern Day Slavery Working Group housed at the Gilder Lehrman Center for the Study of Slavery, Resistance & Abolition and a UK ESRC Future Research Fellow (2016-2019).
 She joined the University of Sheffield as Vice-Chancellor's Fellow in 2013.
+In 2015, she was awarded the Rising Star Engagement Award from the British Academy for the Humanities and Social Sciences in recognition of her contributions to research and policy-making on forced labour.

 Genevieve’s research focuses on the political economy of the global labour market, including current research projects on the governance of labour standards in transnational supply chains and the business models of forced labour.

 She is Co-Founder and Editor of openDemocracy.net’s Beyond Trafficking and Slavery, a popular journalistic site that brings together stakeholders who are serious about tackling modern slavery’s economic, political, and social root causes.
-She has written for leading newspapers including The Guardian and Salon.com, and her research on forced labour has been profiled widely in the media including Fortune Magazine, The Economist, and The Guardian.
-In 2015, she was awarded the Rising Star Engagement Award from the British Academy in recognition of her contributions to research and policy-making on forced labour.
+She has written for leading newspapers including The Guardian and Salon.com, and her research on forced labour has been profiled widely in the media including in Forbes, Fortune Magazine, The Economist, and The Guardian.

-Prior to joining Sheffield, Genevieve was a Social Sciences and Humanities Research Council of Canada Postdoctoral Fellow at the Liu Institute for Global Issues at the University of British Columbia, where she remains an Honorary Research Fellow.
+Prior to joining Sheffield, Genevieve was a Social Sciences and Humanities Research Council of Canada Postdoctoral Fellow at the Liu Institute for Global Issues at the University of British Columbia.
 There, she co-authored Protest Inc: The Corporatization of Activism (Cambridge: Polity, 2014, with Peter Dauvergne), which was shortlisted for the BISA-IPEG Book Prize and is currently being made into a documentary film.
-She has been Yale University’s Human Trafficking and Modern Day Slavery Fellow and a Visiting Scholar at the International Labour Organization in Geneva and the University of California, Berkeley, and Sciences Po in Paris.
+She has been Yale University’s Human Trafficking and Modern Day Slavery Fellow and a Visiting Scholar at the International Labour Organization in Geneva, the University of California, Berkeley, and Sciences Po in Paris.

 Genevieve has received grants from the Ford Foundation, Joseph Rowntree Foundation, British Academy for the Humanities and Social Sciences, UK Economic and Social Sciences Research Council, and the Social Sciences and Humanities Research Council of Canada.